Another Sony Action Cam? It wasn’t that long ago the last one arrived.

-In theory, it should be a very useful addition, as it’ll smoothen out the sort of shakes and nausea-induces judders you often get from shooting handheld, or from anything less stable than a tripod.
-Having not seen it in practice, we can’t speak to its actual real-life effectiveness – but we hope to test it soon.
+In theory, it should be a very useful addition, as it’ll smoothen out the sort of shakes and nausea-inducing judders you often get from shooting handheld, or from anything less stable than a tripod.
+Having not seen it in practice, we can’t speak about its actual real-life effectiveness – but we hope to test it soon.

 Other new features include a redesigned Zeiss Tessar lens, which Sony claims reduces distortion despite its wide angle, and a new “intuitive” user interface.
 It’ll record 1080p footage at up to 120fps too, for super smooth slow motion playback.

 And it’s an action cam, so I’m assuming it’s tough?